 Washington Park Arboretum holds a world class collection of woody plants that can be explored independently, as well as through tours, classes, and activities hosted at the site.
-All parts of the Washington Park Arboretum (except the Japanese Garden), are open to the public and are free of charge.
+All parts of the Washington Park Arboretum (except the Japanese Garden), are free of charge and open to the public every day from dawn to 8pm.

 The Arboretum has 230 acres of landscaped gardens, natural areas, and wetlands, plus a world-class collection of 10,000 trees, shrubs, and other plants—plenty of material for wide-eyed, hands-on learning.
 All year round you’ll find something of interest along the trails that wind through the park:

-- In spring, walk along historic Azalea Way, a 3/4 mile path through the heart of the Arboretum lined with flowering cherries, azaleas and dogwoods.
+Walk along historic Azalea Way, a 3/4 mile path through the heart of the Arboretum lined with flowering cherries, azaleas and dogwoods.
 Loderi Valley features large-leaved, fragrant rhododendrons sheltered by magnolias.

-- In summer, explore the five eco-geographic regions of the Pacific Connections Garden.
+Explore the five eco-geographic regions of the Pacific Connections Garden.
 See stunning hydrangeas, magnolias, and sorrel trees.

-- In autumn, celebrate fall color with a stroll through the beautiful Woodland Garden to view one of the largest collections of Japanese maples in North America.
+Celebrate fall color with a stroll through the beautiful Woodland Garden to view one of the largest collections of Japanese maples in North America.
 Enjoy the vivid colors of sour gum, buckeye, witch hazel and more.

-- Location: Washington Park Arboretum, 2300 Arboretum Drive E, Seattle, 98112.
+- Where: 2300 Arboretum Drive E, Seattle, WA 98112

-About Family Adventure Backpacks at the Arboretum
+Self-Guided Adventures at the Arboretum